nuxeo-sandbox/nuxeo-quota-webui/README.md

 ## Features

 This plugin brings Web UI to [nuxeo-quota](https://doc.nuxeo.com/nxdoc/nuxeo-quota/).
 The nuxeo-quota plugin UI is deprecated (depending on JSF).
-This plugin takes what was done in JSF (via SEAM beans) and converted them to WebUI + java operations.
+This plugin takes what was done in JSF (via SEAM beans) and converts them to WebUI + java operations.

 Basically: